nicklalone/igme382-f23/03 - Using GIS.md

 * https://www.youtube.com/watch?v=zrFm5HzwPNw&list=PLtrmEEvdGsNqsQ5ZpOapSmVQklIG9Bu5W&ab_channel=GIScience

 ### <a id ="uitut"></a>UI Tutorial
+Ribbons
+Types of datafiles
+Shapefiles
+Difference between online vs pro

 ### <a id ="welling"></a>Let's Explore Wellington
+You can find the data for this here:

 ### <a id ="howwork"></a>How does it all work?